pixelsdb/pixels/README.md

 The `etc` directory contains the configuration files of Presto.
 In addition to the configurations mentioned in the official docs, add the following configurations for Pixels:
-* Create the listener config file named `event-listener.properties` with the following content:
+* Create the listener config file named `event-listener.properties` in the `etc` directory, with the following content:
 ```properties
 event-listener.name=pixels-event-listener
 enabled=true